livekit/components-js/docs/alpha-docs/components/MediaTrack.md

 # MediaTrack

 The MediaTrack component is responsible for rendering participant media tracks like `camera`, `microphone` and `screen_share`.
 This component must have access to the participant's context, or alternatively pass it a `Participant` as a property.
+Children of this component are used as placeholders when the underlying (video) track is muted or not available

 ## Usage